 Arise early and walk tree-top pathways or enjoy a thrilling zipline tour soaring through trees and clouds while admiring hummingbirds and the vibrant plumage of the revered Quetzal bird.
 Monteverde or ‘Green Mountain’ is home to approximately 3000 plant species, 100 mammal species, 400 different birds, and 161 species of reptiles and amphibians!
 All of Costa Rica’s wildcat species reside here including the margay, ocelot, jaguar, puma, and oncilla.
 There are 3 primate species including the white-faced capuchin monkey so don’t forget your camera!
 This guided nature tour of Monteverde will help you spot, identify and learn about this incredible region.

 After a late breakfast, spend a couple of hours learning about the crop-to-cup process of coffee making at a local coffee bean farm, which is made easy and fun with this classic coffee tour.
 But if you have more of a sweet tooth, take a chocolate-making lesson and sample a sweet, tasty glass of sugar cane juice.
-Afterwards, take the coastal drive to the pristine shores of Manuel Antonio National Park 3 hours south.
+Afterward, take the coastal drive to the pristine shores of Manuel Antonio National Park 3 hours south.
 After checking into your ocean-view hotel, enjoy a romantic sunset dinner overlooking the Pacific Ocean.

 Day 5: Manuel Antonio